Jayalakshmi-Peesabathula/Object_count-using-Python/README.md

 # ▶ How to Run
 Clone this repository.

-Make sure your webcam is connected.
+-Make sure your webcam is connected.

-Run the script:
+-Run the script:

-python object_count.py
+-python object_count.py

-Press q to quit the live feed.
+-Press q to quit the live feed.